-During the spring northern migration of the Gray Whale that is that species we see.
-We also see, on occasion, Killer Whales (Orca) and we almost always see Sea Lions and Bald Eagles and many sea birds.
-On the summer cruises we take time to watch bears, which quite often are seen feeding on the Vancouver Island shoreline.
+During the spring northern migration of the Gray Whale, that is the species we see.
+We also see, on occasion, Orca, and we usually see Sea Lions, Harbour Seals, Bald Eagles and many sea birds.
+On the whale and marine mammal cruises, we may get lucky with a bear feeding on the Vancouver Island shoreline.
 Humpback whales are now our most common whale species in the summer and Sea Otters are making a remarkable comeback so sightings are not so rare.

 Ucluelet (pronounced: U-CLUE-LET) is on the west coast of Vancouver Island, on the west coast of Canada.
 If you are driving, take the ferry from Vancouver to either Nanaimo or Victoria on Vancouver Island.
 From Nanaimo it is about a two and a half hour drive through Port Alberni to the West Coast.
 It is about five hours driving from Victoria.
-If you fly in to the Comox airport, it is about a three-hour drive to Ucluelet.
+If you fly into the Comox or Nanaimo airport, it is about a three-hour drive to Ucluelet.

-Ucluelet (population 1800) has all necessary services and a variety of accommodation from luxurious to basic.
-The name, “Ucluelet”, comes from a First Nations word meaning “people with a safe landing place”.
-Phase one of the Wild Pacific Trail is near Amphitrite Point lighthouse.
+Ucluelet (population 2000) has all necessary services and a variety of accommodation from luxurious to basic.
+The name, “Ucluelet”, comes from an indigenous First Nations word meaning “people with a safe harbour”.
+Phase one of the world famous Wild Pacific Trail is near Amphitrite Point lighthouse.
 It is about a one-hour easy hike through the rain forest and ocean coastline offering spectacular views from sunrise to sunset.
-Another six kilometres of trail are complete and there are future plans for more.
+Another eight kilometres of trail are complete and there are future plans for more.
 Also in Ucluelet are a couple beautiful small beach and picnic areas, a lovely walkway bordering the boat harbour, and numerous gift shops to visit.